yuli1102/Speech-Dataset-for-Drone-Assisted-Inspection/README.md

 # Update in Oct 2022:

 1. Upload the audio data in image format.
 Three format images are provided in "Releases": Mel-spectrogram, Spectrogram, and MFCC.
 Mel-spectrogram data is used in model development in this paper.
-The code for achieving these format image can be found in "comparison-Experiment-Code\get_images-audio.ipynb".
+The code for achieving these format image can be found in "Comparison-Experiment-Code\Input and Feature\Local Data comparison\get_images-audio.ipynb".
 These data are used for model development comparison, therefore only subject 1-5 data are included.
 The follwing examples are converted from an utterance of the keyword “continue” spoken by subject #5.

 Mel-Spectrogram            |  MFCC          | Spectrogram